henrikingo/flink-ecosystem/README.md

   This will create the database, populate it with some dummy data, and start the local server on port 3000.

 - Copy `.env.example` to `.env` and replace the values with your own `client_id` and `secret` from your github developer settings.

+Note: On Ubuntu 20.04, use NVM to install Node.
+The Node verion that works with node-sass, which is required, is 12.

+    nvm install 12
+    nvm use 12
+    npm install